apostrophecms/docs/docs/reference/api/pages.md

 ```

 :::tip
-As a convenience, you may make a PATCH request for any MongoDB document, regardless of type using a catch-all route using the document's `_id` property:
+As a convenience, you may make a PATCH request for any Apostrophe document, regardless of type using a catch-all route using the document's `_id` property:
 ```
 PATCH /api/v1/@apostrophecms/doc/:id
 ```